zphhhhh/webpack-share-module-on-entries/README.md

 ```
 ### Why?

-ES6 import is static, it is the some object no matter how many times it is imported.
+ES6 import is static, it is the same object no matter how many times it is imported.

-But webpack make it to be a new object every time it is imported be different entries.
+But webpack makes it to be a new object every time it is imported be different entries.